Highland Lake, Connecticut, USA

 - Cross-Country Skiing

 - Wildlife Viewing

 What Kind of Fish Are in Highland Lake?

 Highland Lake has been known to have the following fish species:

 - Yellow Perch

-Highland Lake CT Statistics & Helpful Links
+Highland Lake Statistics & Helpful Links

 Lake Type: Artificial Reservoir, Dammed